Seven Self-Care Tips so You Can Enjoy the Holidays

 Stressed looking woman surrounded by gift wrapping supplies

-The holidays are here – also known as “the most wonderful time of the year!”
-A time to catch up with friends and loved ones, decorate the house, host parties, bake cookies, shop ‘til we drop, attend concerts and church events, and often much, much more.
+The holiday season is here – also known as “the most wonderful time of the year!”
+A time to catch up with friends and loved ones, decorate, host parties, bake cookies, shop ‘til we drop, attend festive events … and that’s jus the first week of December!

-Here are seven tips I hope you’ll embrace this season so you can stress less and enjoy the holidays more.
+Here are seven self-care tips to embrace this season so you can stress less and enjoy the holidays more!

 1. Acknowledge the busy-ness of the holidays.